ASL-for-All 5K (Walk, Run & Roll)

 Kids-Fun-Run: 100-yard dash for ages 710

-Stay afterwards and enjoy our ASL Festival at the park, featuring community booths and live ASL performances following the conclusion of 5K race.
+Stay afterwards and enjoy our ASL Festival at the park, featuring community booths and live ASL activities following the conclusion of 5K race.
 Its a celebration for allrunners, families, signers, and supporters alike!

 Race Schedule: